Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Abstract

 \section{Abstract}

-The increasing decentralization of power systems driven by a large number of \acl{res} poses challenges in power flow optimization.
-Partially unknown power line properties can render model-based approaches unsuitable.
-With increasing deployment of sensors, data-driven methods rise as a promising alternative.
-They offer the flexibility to adapt to varying grid structures and unknown line properties.
-In this paper, we propose a novel data-driven representation of nonlinear power flow equations for radial grids based on Willems' Fundamental Lemma.
-The approach allows for direct integration of \acl{io} data into power flow optimisation, enabling cost minimization and constraint enforcement without requiring explicit knowledge of the electrical properties or the topology of the grid.
-Moreover, we formulate a convex relaxation to ensure compatibility with state-of-the-art solvers.
-In a numerical case study, we demonstrate that the novel approach performs similar to state-of-the-art methods, without the need for an explicit system identification step.
+The increasing decentralization of power systems driven by a large number of renewable energy sources poses challenges in power flow optimization: Partially unknown power line properties can render model-based approaches unsuitable.
+With the increasing deployment of sensors, data-driven methods rise as a promising alternative, offering flexibility to adapt changes and deal with unknown properties.
+In this paper, we propose a novel data-driven representation of nonlinear active power flow equations for radial grids based on Willems' Fundamental Lemma.
+Our approach allows for direct integration of input/output data into active power flow optimization, enabling cost minimization and constraint enforcement without requiring explicit knowledge of the electrical properties of the grid.
+Moreover, we derive a computationally tractable convex relaxation and show in a numerical case study that our approaches yield results that are identical to optimal active power flow formulations with known parameters.